Dads-To-Be 12-24 Weeks-5

 Kindness to yourself

 Boy, this is important always, always, always.
 We are often not very kind to ourselves.
 Listen to your self-talk.
 How many times do you hear yourself say unpleasant things to yourself?
 More than we’d like to admit to ourselves.

 Think about this for a moment.
-Your baby is hearing all of its mothers negative and positive thoughts.
-You, as a baby growing in your mother’s belly was privileged to hearing all the terrible and wonderful things she felt.
+Your baby is hearing all of its mother’s negative and positive thoughts.
+You, like a baby growing in your mother’s belly, were privileged to hear all the terrible and wonderful things she felt.

 In fact, men know women inside and out because every single man and woman has grown inside a woman.
 No woman has ever been inside a man!
 This means you know how chaotic a woman’s mind can be … and now you have to pay attention to your own chaotic mind.